TerrifyingBridge/PlanetarySystemsProject/Chapter 1 Two Body Problem/Chapter 1 Problems.md

 I guess this goes to show that sometimes problems are as simple as they seem.
 I am glad that I went through and checked my work, but truthfully, I spent more time checking my work than I did solving the original problem.
 I guess I am just used to being absolutely stuck on a certain problem to the point where when I find one that comes naturally to me I don't trust my own solution.
 I suppose it was fun checking my work, but overall, it was a pretty simple problem.

 ## Problem 5 - [1] {1}
-> Find the maximum time that a coment on a parabolic orbit can spend inside the Earth's orbit ($r < 1 \text{au}$) during a single perihelion passage.
+> Find the maximum time that a comet on a parabolic orbit can spend inside the Earth's orbit ($r < 1 \text{au}$) during a single perihelion passage.
 You may ignore perturbations from the planets.

 ### My Solution
 This problem directly references the perihelion, which indicates that we are working with the Sun as the main body of orbit.
-Since the orbiting body is a comet, I treated this as a massless orbiting particle around the Sun, as when compared to the Sun's values, they will be incredibly negligable.
+Since the orbiting body is a comet, I treated this as a massless orbiting particle around the Sun, as when compared to the Sun's values, they will be incredibly negligible.
 If this is an incorrect assumption, then the rest of this answer will probably be wrong.

 The first order of business is to have a start to the problem.
 In order to get the time spent in an orbit, we have to actually have the orbit itself.
 Fortunately, the book provides us the equation of the distance from the center of the mass in terms of true anomaly, which is as follows.